earthpulse/ml-inference/README.md

 # ml-inference
 ML Inference Processor

-A docker image has been created and tested using:
+A docker image has been created and runned using the Dockerfile:

 ```bash
  docker build -t ml-inference .